MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-modify-table-mappings-for-synchronization.md

 ---
-title: Modify Table Mappings for Synchronization | Microsoft Docs
+title: Mapping the Tables and Fields to Synchronize | Microsoft Docs
-description: Learn how to change the table mappings that are used when synchronizing data between Business Central and Dynamics 365 Sales.
+description: Learn how to map tables and fields for synchronizing data between Business Central and Dynamics 365 Sales.
 author: bholtorf

 ms.service: dynamics365-business-central